Pinus thunbergii 'Thunderhead' (Thunderhead Japanese Black Pine)

 TypeTree (evergreen), Shrub (evergreen)

 OriginOriginally named Pinus thunbergii ‘Angelica’s Thunderhead’, this cultivar was first grown at Angelica Nurseries in Massachusetts, United States of America, when a unique plant was noticed among a group of seedlings.
-Later the name was shortened to ‘Thunderhead’ (The Tree Center, 2021).
+Later the name was shortened to ‘Thunderhead’.

 Details